maharmstone/quibble/README.md

 FAQs
 ----

+* Why don't I get pretty graphics?

+Disable CSM in your BIOS.
+Bear in mind that this will also stop Windows 7 and earlier from booting.

 * Which versions of Windows does this work on?

 With the Btrfs driver, this should work on XP, Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10 versions 1507 to 2009.
-XP and Vista work only in 32-bit mode for the time being.
 Earlier versions _ought_ to work, as the boot structures were backwards-compatible at that point, but the Btrfs driver won't work.

 * Which filesystems does this support?